 To reach Moni, visitors can take a short boat ride from Perdika.
 The journey takes only 10 minutes.
 During summer, boats leave regularly throughout the day.
 Since these boats often depart once full, waiting times remain short.
 Additionally, some boats leave from Aegina Town, but most routes start in Perdika.

 After arriving, visitors find a beautiful sandy beach on the island’s eastern side.
 Here, the sea stays calm and clear.
 Since the water is shallow, families with children find it especially safe.
 Furthermore, a beach bar operates from late May to August, serving drinks and light snacks.
 Sunbeds and umbrellas are available for rent, making the beach comfortable for a full-day visit.
-However, some parts of the seabed feel rocky, so water shoes help improve comfort.
+However, some parts of the seabed are rocky, so water shoes help improve comfort.

 Comment (0)